-Located just before the Andalusian quarter with its mosque and the Es-Sahrij medersa, the tanneries of Fes, also known as Chouara, still use the same process used in the 16th century, when Fes established itself as a leader in their production, to treat camel, cow, sheep and goat skins.
+Located just before the Andalusian quarter with its mosque and the Es-Sahrij Madrasa, the tanneries of Fes, also known as Chouara, still use the same process used in the 16th century, when Fes established itself as a leader in their production, to treat camel, cow, sheep and goat skins.

-Left the rooftop, the owner of the shop will show you the leather products trying to sell them offering….a “good discount”.
+Left the rooftop, the owner of the shop will show you the leather products trying to sell them offering a “good discount”.

 Need to Know

-Tip: the old Medina is really a labyrinth of narrow alleys, small squares and souks, where about 156,000 inhabitants live, so it’s really easy to get lost.
+The old Medina is a labyrinth of narrow alleys, small squares, and souks, where about 156,000 inhabitants live, so it’s effortless to get lost.
 Our suggestion is to ask for a local guide to be led throughout the old city without wasting time and get the most out of it.

-Guide: first of all you can ask directly to your accommodation to arrange the visit, alternatively you can purchase a guided tour with one of the web platform like getyourguide and viator or try to find a local tour agency in the city.
+First of all, you can ask directly to your accommodation to arrange the visit.
+Alternatively, you can purchase a guided tour with one of the web platforms like Viator and GetYourGuide or try to find a local tour agency in the city.